-12. Environment
+12.Environment

 - a.
 Discuss with an adult leader the Federal Water Pollution Control Act as related to oil discharges.
 Explain what a "Discharge of Oil Prohibited" placard is and if applicable find it aboard your ship's vessels. - b.
-Explain what aquatic nuisance species are and how you can help stop their spread.
+Explain what aquatic nuisance species are and how you can help stop their spread. - c.
+Explain how the principles of Leave No Trace can be applied to boating trips.

-13. Weather
+13.Weather

+- a.
 Read and understand a local weather bulletin.
-Know how to obtain current marine and weather reports from the National Weather Service in your area by telephone or radio, or online.
+Know how to obtain current marine and weather reports from the National Weather Service in your area by telephone or radio, or online. - b.
+Find a river in your area and review the forecasted flow levels by using the National Weather Service's Hydrologic Prediction Service's map and graphs.
+Compare forecasted flow levels to average flow levels using the USGS National Water Information System web page.

-14. Cruising
+14.Cruising

 - a.
-Plan and participate in an overnight cruise. - b.
+Plan and participate in an overnight cruise.
+If you cannot sleep aboard your vessel, participating in a multi-day trip will meet this requirement. - b.
 While on the cruise, perform the duties of a helmsman for at least 30 minutes.
-If underway in a paddlecraft, paddling independently or as a stern paddler/ steersman will meet this requirement.
+If underway in a paddlecraft, paddling independently or as a stern paddler/ steersman will meet this